techdivision/import-docs/04.file-structure/06.attributes/docs.md

 In general the filename for the dedicated MSI import **MUST** match the following pattern `<PREFIX>_<FILENAME>_<COUNTER>.csv`, whereas the default `<PREFIX>` is `attribute-import`, the `<FILENAME>` is a combination of date and time like `20190608-114344`, and the `<COUNTER>` is a consecutive number with two digits starting with `01`.
 This results in a filename like `attribute-import_20190608-114344_01.csv`.
 Additionally an apropriate `.ok` file is needed.

 > ATTENTION: Please be aware that the three parts **MUST** be separated with an underscore "_" as there is meaning for the bunch import behind its structure.

+### Unique Identifier

+The unique identifier for the attribute import is the attribute code.
+The attribute code is a mandatory field that has be available in the column `attribute_code` on **EVERY** row of the CSV file.

+### Columns

 The CSV file with the attributes for the Magento 2 CE/EE consists of the following columns